Facebook View

 Show evidence that the employer has a history of terminating employees following similar activities, such as the OHSA complaint filing or benefits claim.

-In addition, various forms of evidence to back up your claim may appear in personnel records, employment contracts, performance reviews, or witness statements.
+In addition, various forms of evidence to back up your wrongful termination claim may appear in personnel records, employment contracts, performance reviews, or witness statements.

 What is the Statute of Limitations to File a Wrongful Termination Lawsuit in the State of South Carolina?